-The City agrees to provide employees of the Water Operations Division and the Wastewater Collection Division with ten (10) sets of coveralls (or pants and shirts).
+The City agrees to provide employees of the Wastewater Collection Division with ten (10) sets of coveralls (or pants and shirts).
 The City agrees to provide employees of the Streets Division eight (8) sets of coveralls (or pants and shirts).
-The City agrees to provide employees of the Plant Operator classification (including Fresh Water and Power Plant Operators) one (1) jacket.
-The City also agrees to provide one (1) jacket each to a total of 13 additional positions, comprised of Equipment Operator I, Equipment Operator II, and Equipment Operator III classifications, assigned at Alvarado, Otay, Miramar, and Aquaculture.
+The City agrees to provide employees of the Plant Operator classification (including Power Plant Operators) one (1) jacket.
+The City also agrees to provide one (1) jacket each to a total of 13 additional positions, comprised of Equipment Operator I, Equipment Operator II, and Equipment Operator III classifications, assigned at the Aquaculture.